 Therefore that year, we invited the public to join us for a double celebration.
 In honor of the Asheville Bicentennial and the Montford Park Players’ 25th anniversary, we proudly presented the earliest recorded Shakespearean play of both the City and the Company: As You Like It, directed by Hazel Robinson herself.
 The Asheville City Council, in recognition of our founder’s contribution to the community, renamed our theater the “Hazel Robinson Amphitheatre.”

-In 2006, following a strategic planning process, the board hired John Russell as its first professional managing director and CEO.
-Under his leadership, the Montford Park Players now performs a 20-week summer season of between five and six productions, plus an indoor Winter Season, and now entertains more than 10,000 patrons a year, all while ranking among the top four outdoor theatres in North Carolina.
+In 2006, following a strategic planning process, the board hired John Russell as its first professional executive director and CEO.
+Under his leadership, the Montford Park Players now performs a 26-week summer season of between five and six productions, plus a Winter Season, and now entertains more than 12,000 patrons a year, all while ranking among the top three outdoor theatres in North Carolina.